LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Methods

 \item Lastly, a learnable projection $\phi: \mathbb{R}^{|\Theta|\times|\mathbb{T}|} \to \mathbb{R}^k$ maps $\mM$ to a vector $\text{PE}(v)\in \mathbb{R}^k$, which is the final positional encoding of node $v$. \end{enumerate}

 \begin{remark} \emph{LEAP} is \emph{not} a static pre-processing step on the graph.
-On the contrary, it can be integrated in Graph Learning architectures to be trained on and end-to-end fashion. \end{remark} With the previous remark, we highlight a key difference between LEAP and well-established graph PEs such as LaPE, and RWPE.
-This is also an important distinction from the previous use of the $\ell$\mbox{-}ECT, which was originally introduced as a static, non-learnable extension of node features, with neighborhood connectivity being disregraded as the ECT was calculated on node neighborhoods as if they were point clouds rather than graphs~\citep{lect}.
+On the contrary, it can be integrated in graph neural network architectures to be trained in an end-to-end fashion. \end{remark} The previous remark highlights a key difference between LEAP and graph PEs like LaPE and RWPE.
+This is also an important distinction from the prior use of the $\ell$\mbox{-}ECT, which was introduced as a static, non-learnable extension of node features, with neighborhood connectivity being disregarded as the ECT was calculated on node neighborhoods as if they were point clouds rather than graphs~\citep{lect}.
 In addition, LEAP permits the set of directions $\Theta$ to be randomly initialized and then \emph{either} kept fixed \emph{or} optimized during training.
 LEAP can also be applied to learned graph features and, since it integrates with any GCN, it is naturally applicable to both graph-level and node-level tasks.
-In contrast, the DECT on its own is geared to produce graph-level descriptors~\citep{dect}.
+By contrast, the DECT is geared towards generating graph-level descriptors~\citep{dect}.

 \begin{remark} Within the categorization of \citet{gps}, LEAP is a \emph{local structural encoding}. \end{remark}